EdiFabric/native-csharp-examples/README.md

 ## Licensing

 > [!NOTE]
-> The examples are available with the Free plan which requires Serial model validation.
+> The examples are available with a free license which can be used only with Serial model validation.

-The free plan serial key available for these examples is:
+The serial key for the free plan is:
 ```
 bd96a836feca45cb91c86ee65d281f52
 ```